edanamerchan/project_Hudl/project_Hudl.md

 The linear model fit has a narrow confidence interval and the goodness of the fit is 0.9496.

 Analysis per region: South America
 --------------------------------------------

+South america region has the country with the most participations over all, Brazil.
+In the group there is clearly the ditinction between Brazil and Argentina at the top, using the clustering algotithm.

 ```r
 #Analysis S.America